snelsi/next-recaptcha-v3/README.md

 1. React Hook: `useReCaptcha` (recommended approach)

 Use `executeRecaptcha` function returned from the `useReCaptcha` hook to generate token.
-Add a unique action name to better understand at what moment the token was generated
+Add a unique [action name](https://developers.google.com/recaptcha/docs/v3#actions) to better understand at what moment the token was generated.

+> 🛈 Actions may only contain alphanumeric characters and slashes, and must not be user-specific.

 ```tsx
 import { useState } from "react";